 Well, this article is another one of those articles that was born out of the realization that most of the times you have to ask some basic…really basic questions before starting any complex project or procedure.
 Question like: “Why do I want to do that?” or “Where am I trying to get?” are always necessary and extremely helpful.
 This is also the case when it comes to defining your photography workflow.
-So, I came up with two simple questions that should help you think through changes that you’re trying to make to your photography workflow.
+So, I came up with two simple questions that should help you think through changes that will help you create an efficient photography work flow.

 1) What’s your purpose in taking pictures

-2) How does your photography workflow support your purpose(s) ?
+2) How does your efficient photography workflow support your goals?

 For each purpose try to visualize the end state of your picture collection.
 In other words, how would your collection have to look like in order for you achieve that purpose?
 Do you need a special set of folders or a set of tags that would make finding your pictures easier?
 What kinds of searches would you have to perform in order to find the pictures you would need?